Svempaswe/pdsnd_github/README.md

 ### Description
 Present data about bike sharing in thee cities in US: Chicago, New York and Washington.

+This file was part of the Udacity training project.

 ### Files used
 bikeshare.py